StarpTech/k-andy/README.md

 ## Limitations

 This setup is not intented to use for critical production workloads.
 Services of type `LoadBalancer` are implemented via [Klipper Service Load Balancer](https://github.com/k3s-io/klipper-lb).
 PVC's are implemented via [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).

+### HA Cluster

+If you need a Kubernetes cluster for production with deep cloud provider integration I can recommend my [article](https://dustindeus.medium.com/managed-kubernetes-cluster-ha-for-side-projects-47f74e2f9436) on medium.

 ## Credits